 How Beacon Works

-Our orderbook-first methodology for reading market pressure in prediction markets.
+Our two-signal methodology for reading market pressure in prediction markets.

 Overview